stephenlacy/gulp-open/README.md

 ```

 ####Note for OSX-Users:
-If you have Parallels Desktop installed with the same browser, you might have to use an absolute path:
+You might have to use an absolute path.

 ```javascript
 var options = {